chryzsh/DarthSidious/from-network-access-to-domain-admin.md

 We're looking for the good stuff here, the domain controllers.
 In big domains there are usually several.

 Other things to look for are port 443 as SSL certificates often contain domain names.
+In relation to that you should also look for Outlook Web Access portals.

 ## Get a domain user